Obituary of Mary Jane Henderson

 She is survived by her children Lisa (Tom) Steen of Rochester and Todd (Lisa) Henderson of Delhi, grandchildren Keri Steen, Greg (Gina) Steen and great granddaughter Lyla Steen all of Rochester, sister Lillian Kanches of Fort Johnson and several nieces and nephews.

-Per Mary Jane’s wishes a private graveside service will be held in the spring.
-When regulations allow, the family will hold a celebration of life reception for family and friends.
+Per Mary Jane’s wishes a private graveside service and burial will be held in Woodland Cemetery, Delhi.
+A celebration of life reception for family and friends will be held on from 12-3PM on Saturday, May 22, 2021 at the Delhi American Legion, Page Ave, Delhi.

 Donations in memory of Mary Jane may be made to the Heart of the Catskills Humane Society, PO Box 88, Delhi, NY 13753, The Delaware County Historical Association, 46549 State Highway 10, Delhi, NY 13753 or the Delhi Historical Association, 5 Elm Street, Delhi, NY 13753.